-At the Lakeville Art Festival this Saturday, September 18, ride with the mayor and discover how easy it is to use the trails and bike-friendly streets around town.
+At the Tour of Lakeville and Art Festival this Saturday, September 17, ride with the mayor.
+Tour and discover how easy it is to use the trails and bike-friendly streets around town.
 This year’s Tour of Lakeville starts and ends at Pioneer Plaza Park, where the Art Festival takes place.

 - Great view of Lake Marion as the tour passes the West Lake Marion Mountain Bike Trailhead that opened last year.

 - The newly paved Juno Trail hugs the lake shoreline.

 - The popular Antler’s Park, with a swimming beach, picnic areas, volleyball, and horseshoes.

 - On Ipava Trail, just north of Ira Lane, reach the highest point of the ride, 1,108 feet, for a fist bump.